Public Health Emergency - Leading a Nation Prepared

 At-risk individuals are people with access and functional needs that may interfere with their ability to access or receive medical care before, during, or after a disaster or emergency.
-Irrespective of specific diagnosis, status, or label, the term “access and functional needs” is a broad set of common, crosscutting, access, and function-based needs.
+Irrespective of specific diagnosis, status, or label, the term “access and functional needs” is a broad set of common and cross-cutting access and function-based needs.

 The 2013 Pandemic and All-Hazards Preparedness and Advancing Innovation Act requires taking into account the public health and medical needs of at-risk individuals.
 It defines at-risk individuals as children, pregnant women, older adults, individuals with disabilities, or others who may have access or functional needs in the event of a public health emergency, as determined by the Secretary of Health and Human Services.
 Examples of other populations may include but are not limited to individuals from diverse cultures, individuals who have limited English proficiency or are non-English speaking, individuals who are transportation disadvantaged, individuals experiencing homelessness, individuals who have chronic medical disorders, and individuals who have pharmacological dependency.

 At-risk individuals may have a number of additional needs that must be considered in planning for, responding to, and recovering from a disaster or public health emergency.
 The CMIST Framework is a recommended approach for integrating the AFN of these individuals.
 CMIST is an acronym for the following five categories: Communication, Maintaining health, Independence, Support and Safety, and Transportation.
 The CMIST Framework provides a flexible, crosscutting approach for planning to address a broad set of common AFN without having to define a specific diagnosis, status, or label.